Cohort Mode

 Exporting intermediate files

-pheno-ranker -r individuals.json --e
+pheno-ranker -r individuals.json --export

 The intermediate files can be used for further processing (e.g., import to a database; see FAQs) or to make informed decisions.
 For instance, the file export.coverage_stats.json has stats on the coverage of each term (1D-key) in the cohort.
 It is possible to go more granular with a tool like jq that parses JSON.
 For instance: